satish-dev/angular-basics/Installation.md

 ### 1. Nodejs
 *Nodejs has to be greater than 8.11*.
 To install Nodejs open this link *https://nodejs.org/en/download/* and install it as per your OS.
-Once you installed you can check it by using the node -v command from your terminal.&nbsp;
+Once you installed you can check it by using the node -v command from your terminal.<br/>
 var/www/html/angular-basics$ *node -v*
 *v8.15.0*
 ### 2. NPM (Node Package Manager)